iBicha/express-route-autocorrect/README.md

 // error handler view here...
 ```

-You can also specify to redirect option, to automatically redirect to the `bestMatch`
+You can also specify to redirect option, to automatically redirect to the `urlBestMatch`

 ```javascript
 app.use(routeAutocorrect({